Daniel S. Loeb: Israeli-Palestinian conflict

 Loeb was involved in a long-standing WhatsApp group chat from October 2023 through early May 2024 with some of the United States' most powerful business leaders with the stated goals of "chang[ing] the narrative" in favor of Israel and "help[ing] win the war" on U.S. public opinion following Hamas's October 7th attack on Israel.
 Members of the group chat discussed how they received private briefings by, and worked closely with, members of the Israeli government, including former Israeli prime minister Naftali Bennett; Benny Gantz, a member of the Israeli war cabinet; and Israel's ambassador to the United States, Michael Herzog.
 Group members also held a video call in late April 2024 with New York City Mayor Eric Adams in an effort to, according to reporting by The Washington Post, "pressure Columbia’s president and trustees to permit the mayor to send police to the campus" to shut down violent antisemitic protests threatening dissenting students and faculty.
 During the video call, group members discussed making political donations to Adams.
-Loeb declined to comment about giving donations to Adams for this purpose.
+Loeb declined to comment about giving donations to Adams for this purpose.On July 16th 2024, Loeb donated $100,000 to Empowering Black Americans Super PAC.
+Empowering Black Americans overwhelmingly received funding from pro-Israel donors, and in the 2024 election cycle solely supported pro-Israel candidate Wesley Bell in his successful primary against Congresswoman Cori Bush.
+Loeb contributed an additional $200,000 in 2024 to the pro-Israel United Democracy Project (UDP) which spent heavily against Bush and other pro-Palestinian candidates.
+Loeb contributed a further $250,000 to UDP in 2025.